 Wait, every single can in the commercial is a cut-out photograph, even the ones being held.
 Were they trying to prevent the actors from accidentally dropping the cans on their feet or something?

-This is done in an attempt to make the add modular, so if they change the label or add a new product line, all they have to do is swap a few files in the digital archive and bam, new ad.
+This is done in an attempt to make the ad modular, so if they change the label or add a new product line.
+All they have to do is swap a few files in the digital archive and bam, new ad.
 This is quite common (look how many late-night infomercials use the same payment info screen, with just different text, art and video slotted into the same space), but just done really, really cheaply.

 All gas station displays are digital these days (meaning they display values using a series of digits rather than a needle pointing to value on a scale).
 The display in this commercial was a seven-segment display.

-Sleep Centers of the Southwest advertised its services using this abomination of a car flipping onto its side with ridiculous smoke effects.
+Sleep Centers of the Southwest advertised its services using this abomination of a van flipping onto its roof with ridiculous smoke effects.

 Pops up frequently with supermodel Carolyn Murphy.
 Murphy has a large tattoo of a Koi fish on her right hip.
 If she's facing the camera or turned with that hip facing it, they airbrush the tattoo away, in most cases.
 However, if she's turned in the other direction however slightly, they don't bother, even if the tattoo is still visible.
 This makes her very large tattoo disappear and reappear several times in the same photoshoot.